Outer Banks Vacation Rentals

 How do I file a claim?

-To file a claim, complete the Hurricane Claim Form and send it to CSA with a copy of the rental agreement and any other supporting documentation.
+To file a claim, complete the Hurricane Claim Form and send it to Generali with a copy of the rental agreement and any other supporting documentation.
 Be sure to include any receipts for additional expenses incurred as a result of the mandatory evacuation.
 This helps to evaluate your claim even faster.

 How do I contact Generali?